SaaminRahman/Homeostatic/README.md

    Homeostatic will not be able to take care of that.
 5. If you find anything wrong please check the console and it may solve your problem .
 Homeostatic logs the mistakes you make while using the framework in details.
    ![Screenshot 2024-03-28 094058](https://github.com/SaaminRahman/Homeostatic/assets/163336763/c9e6d7e2-03dc-408d-82df-e8df481bce69)

+# Reporting Issues
+If you find any bug or have a feature request, please use [Github issue](https://github.com/SaaminRahman/Homeostatic/issues) to inform.